 Go to the ASTM website (www.astm.org) and do a standards search.
 There are a lot of titanium standards, the following may be applicable to your situation.

-B381 [link is to spec at TechStreet]Standard Specification for TITANIUM and TITANIUM Alloy Forgings "covers 32 grades of annealed titanium and titanium alloy forgings"
+ASTM B381 [link by ed. to spec at TechStreet]Standard Specification for TITANIUM and TITANIUM Alloy Forgings "covers 32 grades of annealed titanium and titanium alloy forgings"

-B348 [link is to spec at TechStreet]Standard Specification for TITANIUM and TITANIUM Alloy Bars and Billets "covers annealed titanium and titanium alloy bars and billets" B600-91 [link is to spec at TechStreet](2002) Standard Guide for Descaling and Cleaning TITANIUM and TITANIUM Alloy Surfaces.
+ASTM B348 [link by ed. to spec at TechStreet]Standard Specification for TITANIUM and TITANIUM Alloy Bars and Billets "covers annealed titanium and titanium alloy bars and billets" ASTM B600 [link by ed. to spec at TechStreet](2002) Standard Guide for Descaling and Cleaning TITANIUM and TITANIUM Alloy Surfaces.
 "Acid etching may be required following cleaning when the surface has an oxygen-contaminated layer or alpha case present."
 I have some familiarity with the 3rd of these standards, so will mention that it is difficult to remove very much material by acid, and titanium is subject to hydrogen embrittlement from many acids.
 I believe that it is safe to use nitric:hydrofluoric at > or = 5:1.